Sid Smith front page

 A LANCASTRIAN’S TERROR OF TODMORDEN

-God keep us out of Todmorden
+God keep me out of Todmorden

 Where folk will stand you drinks and then